 How many pairs you need per period is decided by two things.
 Firstly, do you want to wash any pairs during your period and reuse them during that same period?
 And what’s your flow threshold?

-Just to give you an idea (but remember everyone periods differently) - here, we tend to use three to four Heavy Period pairs for Day 1, and the same for Day 2.
-Then for Day 3, 4 and 5, and sometimes 6 we wear one pair of Light Period a day.
-Now, if we don’t want to wash any pairs during a period and reuse them, that’s around eight pairs of Heavy Period and four pairs of Light Period.
+Just to give you an idea (but remember everyone periods differently) - here, we tend to use three to four Heavy Period. pairs for Day 1, and the same for Day 2.
+Then for Day 3, 4 and 5, and sometimes 6 we wear one pair of Medium Period. a day.
+Now, if we don’t want to wash any pairs during a period and reuse them, that’s around eight pairs of Heavy Period. and four pairs of Light Period.
 But if we do wash them and reuse them in the same period, we can cut that down by half.
-So four pairs of Heavy Period (wash three before you go to bed on Day 1, and dry overnight for the next day) and two pairs of Light Period (wash and dry after use).
+So four pairs of Heavy Period. (wash three before you go to bed on Day 1, and dry overnight for the next day) and two pairs of Medium Period. (wash and dry after use).

 Absolutely.
-We knew the biggest barrier to people trying Period underwear would be a fear of leaking, so we purposefully designed Period to be super-super absorbent.
+We knew the biggest barrier to people trying Period. underwear would be a fear of leaking, so we purposefully designed Period to be super-super absorbent.
+Bring it on Day 1 (but easy on the cramps)!

 Let’s really think about the idea of leaking.
 Leaking is something that we’ve been taught is horrific by companies that make tampons and pads (which, by the way, we’ve all regularly leaked with).
-Using Period means shaking off some of that programming: what you experience with Period might feel like leaking, but is actually flowing.
+Using Period. means shaking off some of that programming: what you experience with Period. might feel like leaking, but is actually flowing.
 And our hyper-absorbent four layer is ready to catch it all.
+But if you do leak the first time you wear us, don’t freak out.
+You are welcome to write to us and vent, but that first leak with Period. is actually a gift.
+A gift!??
+Yup.
+You see it’s the best indicator you can get of your ‘flow threshold’ - that’s how long you can wear Period. for before it leaks.
+Once you know that, you’ll never leak again.
+Ps here’s our address if you need that vent: email@example.com

 After you’ve worn your period underwear, rinse them with water.